IN THIS POST:

-A third alternative is to divide the calculated net worth of assets with 40 because Zakat is applicable on the 40th portion of our wealth.
+A third alternative is to divide the calculated net worth of assets by 40 because Zakat is applicable to the 40th portion of our wealth.

 PKR 850,000/40 = PKR 21,250 [Zakat to be Paid This Year]

 It is important to remember that the rate of Zakat is the minimum amount of Zakat that every Sahib-e-Nisab Muslim is obligated to pay.
 There is no maximum threshold though, and you do have the choice of giving more Zakat on gold and other assets than is obligatory if you wish to help the needy Muslims in your surroundings.

 How is Zakat to Be Distributed?

 Now that you know how you can calculate your Zakat, let’s discuss the distribution process:

 The calculated amount of Zakat can be paid immediately in one single transaction, or you can choose to pay it in instalments throughout the year until the next lunar year begins.
-However, Zakat can only be given to people who fall in one of the eight categories mentioned in the Quran.
+However, Zakat can only be given to people who fall into one of the eight categories mentioned in the Quran.